The Story of Public Art

 Explosions (On Expansion) – The second part of the exhibition explores artistic experiments in landscapes and the tension between nature and the human-made.
 From the 1960’s Arte Povera and Earth Art to contemporary artistic investigations of art forms that merge with organic life forms and artificial nature.

-MAPS’ atrium will, as part of The Story of Public Art’s opening, be transformed into a live performance installation by the Cypriot artist Maria Hassabi.
-The installation will explore the museum space through movements, reflections, and encounters, offering new perspectives on art as independent public spaces.
+MAPS’ atrium is, as part of The Story of Public Art’s opening, transformed into a live performance installation by the Cypriot artist Maria Hassabi.
+The installation explores the museum space through movements, reflections, and encounters, offering new perspectives on art as independent public spaces.

-Dancing in the Streets (On Power) opens on March 22, 2025.
+Dancing in the Streets (On Power) opened on March 22, 2025.
 The second part of the exhibition,Explosions (On Expansion), opens on October 4, 2025.
-The Story of Public Art is curated by Senior Curator at MAPS, PhD Charlotte Sprogøe, and designed by Milan-based, internationally recognized design fi rm FormaFantasma, which has previously designed the main exhibition Milk of Dreams at the Venice Biennale 2023 and received numerous international design awards.
+The Story of Public Art is curated by PhD Charlotte Sprogøe, and designed by Milan-based, internationally recognized design fi rm FormaFantasma, which has previously designed the main exhibition Milk of Dreams at the Venice Biennale 2023 and received numerous international design awards.

 Concept og Design: Andrea Trimarchi, Simone Farresin